|Fourth of July Festivities Include Parades, Fireworks|

 A list of what's open and closed on the holiday can be found here.

-The annual July 4 Esplanade Events are Monday night practice (no fireworks) and Tuesday night with fireworks following the Boston Pops.
+The annual July 4 Esplanade Events are July 3 night practice (no fireworks) and Thursday night with fireworks following the Boston Pops, which begin at 8.
+This year's event features a flyover, Queen Latifah and Arlo Guthrie.
 MBTA usually runs free after the July 4 concert.
 More information here.

 James Taylor and his All-Star Band is returning to Tanglewood for July 3 and 4.
 A fireworks display over Stockbridge Bowl follows the concert on July 4.

-The SteepleCats will face off at 6:30 p.m. against the Valley Blue Sox at Joe Wolfe Field, followed by the annual fireworks display at around 9:30 p.m
+The SteepleCats will face off at 6:30 p.m. against the Vermont Mountaineers at Joe Wolfe Field, followed by the annual fireworks display at around 9:30 p.m.

 The annual Fourth of July Parade